abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 times, we can have particular tendencies in regards to which ones we move to first.
 We might tend toward escaping from discomfort by using sensual gratification and indulgence.
-Or we may react to challenging situations with immediate irritation by using a verbal retort or with resistance by having an internal sense of heating up.
-Likewise, we may become confused and doubtful or shut everything out by annihilating ourselves with sleep or worry and become restless and anxious.
+Or we may react to challenging situations with immediate irritation, by using a verbal retort, or with resistance, by having an internal sense of heating up.
+Likewise, we may become confused and doubtful, or shut everything out by annihilating ourselves with sleep, or worry and become restless and anxious.

 We take note of where our buttons get pushed and the responses that tend to be most habitual, and start working with these aspects throughout the